Respawn-League/Respawn-Docs/docs/src/community/anticheatandyou/README.md

 - No souls / Christmas lights.
 - Hiding viewmodels.

-If you are unsure about the legality of something, please contact an administrator BEFORE playing an official match otherwise penalties will incur.
+If you are unsure about the legality of something, please contact an administrator BEFORE using it in an official match otherwise penalties will incur.

 ## Ban Lengths
 Below is a predetermined list of ban lengths that players may receive if they receive the following bans: